C. W. Post: Death and legacy

-At the end of 1913, Post's health deteriorated to the point that he canceled public appearances.
+By the end of 1913, Post's health deteriorated to the point that he canceled public appearances.
 In early March 1914, he was believed to be suffering from appendicitis and was rushed via a nonstop train from California to the Mayo Clinic in Rochester, Minnesota.
 He was operated on by William Mayo and Charles Mayo, who were regarded as the nation's preeminent surgeons at the time.
 The Mayo brothers operated successfully on Post sometime between March 5 and 10, 1914, but Post's abdominal pain persisted, according to the book American Empress: The Life and Times of Marjorie Merriweather Post.

 Post then returned to his home in Santa Barbara, California, with his stomach pain persisting.
-On May 9, 1914, despondent over his ongoing stomach illness and its symptoms, Post died by suicide with a self-inflicted gunshot.
-He was 59 years old.
+On May 9, 1914, at age 59, despondent over his ongoing stomach illness and its symptoms, Post committed suicide by shooting.
 He was interred at Oak Hill Cemetery in Battle Creek.

-Legacy

 Post's 27-year-old daughter, Marjorie Merriweather Post, inherited his company along with most of his vast fortune, one of the largest of the early 20th century.

-Marjorie Merriweather Post later married financier E. F. Hutton and owned a 177 acre estate on Long Island's North Shore called "Hillwood".
+Marjorie Merriweather Post later married financier Edward Francis Hutton and owned a 177 acre estate on Long Island's North Shore called "Hillwood".
 Marjorie sold the estate in 1951 for $200,000 to Long Island University, which founded its residential C. W. Post College in 1954, marking the 100th anniversary of C. W. Post's birth.
 For a while it was named the C. W. Post Center and then the C. W. Post Campus.
 What was C. W. Post College has become mainly a commuter campus called LIU/Post with about 8,500 full- and part-time students and over 100,000 alumni.